kiki-lamb/drumtool/README.md

 DrumTool source code files look like this (or at least, it would look like this if people actually wrote this many comments while performing):

+     bpm 112               # If DrumTool isn't hooked up to a MIDI clock,
+		                       # this is the BPM it will play at.

-     bpm 112               # The BPM that's used if DrumTool isn't hooked up to a MIDI clock. lp x40                # Loop every 4 bars. refresh_interval x10  # Refresh the code every 1 bar.
+     lp x40                # Loop the entire track every 4 bars. refresh_interval x10  # Reread the code in this file every 1 bar.

      >                     # Instruments in a section only play if the section inst BD 36          # has triggers, so this just sets some default note values